ecohen1125/Project04-Platformer/README.md

 Created a main menu, and a win screen and lose screen

-Added a zone under the map that destroys anything that touches it to clean up the level.
-If the player touches it, they are reset to the beginning
+Added a zone under the map that resets the player if they fall off the level

 ## References